 If there are so many problems associated with a DTAP-pipeline, why are there so many of them?
 Why are they often heralded as a ‘best practice’?
 One reason is that a DTAP-pipeline naturally fits well in a waterfall-environment, where all features flow from one stage (development) to another (e.g. testing).
-It makes little sense in an Agile development environment.
-The most important reason I see for having a DTAP-pipeline in these environments has to do with reliability and stability of deployments.
+It makes little sense in an Agile development environment, however.
+The most compelling reason for having a DTAP-pipeline in Agile environments is because they can increase the reliability and stability of deployments.
 When a customer or key user is testing new features, it is obviously annoying when the environment breaks down because of changes by developers.
 A DTAP-pipeline offers a ‘solution’ for this by creating separate environments that are only updated occasionally (batch-wise).
-This way we can keep them stable and available, so that a particular task (e.g. acceptance, testing or training) can be carried out without disruptions.
+This way we can keep them stable and available so that a particular task (e.g. acceptance, testing or training) can be carried out without disruptions.

 Are we actually solving the problem here?
 Or are we just hiding it under the rug?
 It seems to me that we are fighting the symptoms, but not curing the problem.
 Why are our deployments causing instability?
 Why are we unable to deploy reliably?
 Why are changes in the codebase breaking our application this often?